tpavlek/tpavlek-me/source/_posts/2017-08-15-open-photo-radar-locations-audit.blade.md

 date: "2017-08-15"
 imgpath: "/img/posts/2017-08-15-open-photo-radar-locations-audit/"
 img: "spider-photo.jpg"
-description: "Actual enforcement data differed 40% from the posted locations, and 26% of locations had 4 or less hours of enforcement"
+description: "Actual enforcement data differed 40% from the posted locations, but also revealed 25% of enforcement is by schools and parks"
 tags:
     - "photo-radar"
     - "open-city"